philipszdavido/loopback-app-on-google-cloud-app-engine/README.md

     "image": ""
 ```
 ## Run the hosted app on Google App Engine
-* I modelled the Spotify api.
-Spotify is an online music service that gives you instant access to millions of songs – from old favorites to the latest hits.

 * Note: I used mlab's Cloud MongoDB service as my datastore.

 * To test the APIs, use Postman.